 We offer course schedules for full-time and part-time students of all ages.

-Accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND)
+The University of New Haven’s Nutrition and Dietetics Didactic Program in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics

 Those who enter the field of nutrition and dietetics should understand that this is a science-based, healthcare-oriented field.
 Our program prepares you for this reality by giving you a solid foundation in the science of food and nutrition.
 At the same time, you will learn the importance of management and advance practice.
 Your courses will include: